 Q: How many valence electrons does copper have according to its Lewis dot diagram?
 A: The Lewis dot diagram of copper typically shows one valence electron.
 This is because, despite the full d orbital, copper most readily loses the single 4s electron in chemical reactions, dictating the most common and easily visualized bonding behavior.

 Q: Can copper have more than one valence electron in certain situations?
 A: Yes, copper can exhibit a +2 oxidation state, meaning it can lose two electrons.
 This occurs when an electron is also removed from the 3d subshell, although it requires more energy.
-However, the standard Lewis dot diagram of copper usually depicts only one valence electron.
+On the flip side, the standard Lewis dot diagram of copper usually depicts only one valence electron.

 Q: Is the Lewis dot diagram of copper useful for understanding the conductivity of copper?
 A: While the Lewis dot diagram of copper itself doesn't directly explain conductivity, it highlights the presence of a readily available valence electron.
 This valence electron is free to move throughout the metallic lattice, contributing to copper's excellent electrical conductivity.
 The filled d orbitals also play a crucial role.